 Pricing and Plans

-Acceptable payment types include all major credit cards, PayPal, and bitcoin.
-CyberGhost’s checkout process emphasizes subscriber anonymity, and you only need an email address to sign up.
+Acceptable payment types include all major credit/debit cards, PayPal, and bitcoin.

 CyberGhost Video Review